-Future Legal Mind is a national award for UK-resident students, set up by National Accident Helpline to recognise young legal talent.
+Future Legal Mind is a national award for UK resident students, set up by National Accident Helpline to recognise young legal talent.

 1st prize: £5,000 and a work experience placement

-Runners-up prizes: £250 each
+Nine runner-up prizes: £250 each

 Simon Trott, Managing Director of National Accident Helpline and chair of judges, says:

-Meet the 2016 judges
+Meet the judges